mdani38/Module-3-Project_houston-ds-082619/README.md

 - Football: European Soccer Dataset https://www.kaggle.com/hugomathien/soccer
     - Is there a statistical difference in the odds of winning a game when a team is playing in front of their home crowd?

+You can absolutely choose your own dataset!
+Just present your idea for your data to one of the coaches or instructors by the end of the first day.